Lori Ehrlich

 Lori A. Ehrlich (born June 9, 1963) is a former State Representative for the Massachusetts 8th Essex District.
 Ehrlich won her seat on a March 4, 2008, special election after her predecessor, Doug Petersen, resigned.
 Peterson was appointed Commissioner of Agriculture by Governor Deval Patrick.
 After completing Petersen's term, Ehrlich went on to win re-election in November 2008.
 During her tenure as a state legislator, Ehrlich was the chairwoman of the Joint Committee on Export Development.

 Early life and education

 The Ehrlich family has lived in the 8th Essex District for three generations.
 Lori (Litman) Ehrlich was born in Lynn, raised in Marblehead, and schooled in Swampscott.
 After graduating from Lehigh University in 1985 with a B.S. in accounting, Ehrlich moved back to the 8th Essex District with her husband Bruce and her two daughters, currently 25 and 28.
 In 2005 she earned a master's degree in Public Administration from Harvard Kennedy School.
 While at Harvard, Ehrlich served as president of the Kennedy School's Energy Caucus.
 She managed her own CPA practice for over 20 years.
+She is Jewish.